rFronteddu/testbed-monitor/README.md

 # How often the testbed should be pinged
 PING_PERIOD: "30"
 ```
-The **threshold.json** file should declare the following variables, if desired:
+The **traps.json** file should declare the following variables, if notifications at field value limits are desired:
 ```
 [{
   "id": "",